chapmancbVCU/chappy-php/README.md

 # chappy.php
 chappy.php is a whole new Model View Controller framework tailored to all of the fellows of the internet.
 Our goal is to provide a light weight and easily expandable framework for any PHP developer.

 Originally a fork of the Ruah PHP MVC framework based on the MVC PHP Framework tutorial series on the Freeskills YouTube channel, we have worked hard to add additional support and features.
-This includes:
-1. Expanded server side validation support
-2. Rapid form creation for several different form element types
+This framework includes the following features:
+1. Custom form handling
+2. Dynamic routing
+3. Custom request handling
+4. Session and flash messages
+5. Symfony based Command Line Interface (CLI)
+6. Server-side validation
+7. User accounts
+8. Administrator user role
+9. Database migrations
+10. Layouts and components
+11. Access Control Levels (ACLs)
+12. Unit test support
+13. Debugging tools
+14. Strong Security practices (CSRF protection, sanitization, and blacklist/whitelist filtering)
+15. File upload support
+16. API documentation
-3. User profiles
+17. User guid
-4. Administration features
-5. A console, similar to Laravel's Artisan, for performing command line interface based operations
-6. Sessions associated with each user

 If you have a feature that you would like to be supported please create a request under the Issues tab.